Renata Zarazúa

-Renata Zarazúa Ruckstuhl ([reˈnata saɾaˈsu.a]; born 30 September 1997) is a Mexican tennis player.
-She reached a best singles ranking of world No. 117 in September 2021, and she peaked at No. 135 in the doubles rankings on 8 October 2018.
-Zarazúa made her WTA Tour singles debut at the 2016 Brasil Cup, where she reached the main draw through qualifying.
-On the ITF Circuit, she has won two titles in singles and sixteen titles in doubles.
-On the WTA Tour, her biggest result to date was reaching the semifinals of the 2020 Mexican Open, where she defeated former No. 3, Sloane Stephens, in the first round.
-In 2020, she qualified for the main draw of the French Open, her Grand Slam debut.
-She was the first Mexican female tennis player to compete in the main draw of a Grand Slam championship since 2000.
+Renata Zarazúa Ruckstuhl ([reˈnata saɾaˈsu.a]; born 30 September 1997) is a Mexican professional tennis player.
+She reached a best singles ranking of world No. 51 on 25 November 2024, and peaked at No. 72 in the doubles rankings on 15 September 2025, the first Mexican woman to break in the top 100 in singles and in doubles.

+Zarazúa has won three singles titles and one doubles title on the WTA Challenger Tour.

+On the ITF Circuit, she has won six titles in singles and 17 in doubles.

+In 2020, Zarazúa qualified for the main draw of the French Open, becoming the first Mexican female tennis player to compete in the main draw of a major in 20 years.
+On the WTA Tour, her biggest result to date was reaching the semifinals of the 2020 Mexican Open.

-Playing for Mexico Fed Cup team, Zarazúa has a win–loss record of 14–11 in Fed Cup competition (as of December 2022).
+Playing for Mexico, Zarazúa has a win–loss record of 17–13 in BJK Cup competition (as of August 2025).